pivotal/docs-tap/scst-scan/create-scan-template.md

 ## <a id="summary-container"></a>Summary Container

-Scanning stages are required to write structured output to a specified file location in the workspace in the form of `/${WORKSPACE_PATH}/${STAGE_NAME}/out.yaml` (in the above example of a typical `ScanTemplates` the `${WORKSPACE_PATH}` would be `workspace`).
-Individual stages may only populate a subset of the model depending on the nature of the stage. `Summary container` will consume and aggregate the outputs of the previous stages.
-And finally the controller will consume this aggregated information to populate and update the status of the `Scan CRs`.
+Scanning stages are required to write structured output to a specified file location in the workspace in the form of `/${WORKSPACE_PATH}/${STAGE_NAME}/out.yaml` (in the earlier example of a typical `ScanTemplates` the `${WORKSPACE_PATH}` is `workspace`).
+Individual stages can only populate a subset of the model depending on the nature of the stage. `Summary container` consumes and aggregates the outputs of the previous stages.
+And finally the controller consumes this aggregated information to populate and update the status of the `Scan CRs`.

 Below the general format of final aggregated `Output Model` and some examples of typical subsets provided by individual stages of scan are shown: